XFG16/YouTubeDiscordPresence/README.md

         <img src="https://img.shields.io/badge/License-MIT-yellow" /></a>
 </p>

-**YouTubeDiscordPresence** (YTDP) is an application and browser extension used to create a detailed rich presence for YouTube and YouTube Music on Discord.
+**YouTubeDiscordPresence** (YTDP) is a desktop application and browser extension used to create a detailed rich presence for YouTube and YouTube Music on Discord.
 Only **Windows (x64)** is supported, although more operating systems may be supported in the future.

 <br>